sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 This prompt contains everything you need to run the mystery.
 Read and follow the instructions carefully.

 Do not ask the user what this file is for.
-Do not summarize the file as if it is a document.
+Do not summarize the file as if it is merely a document.
 Do not create a new mystery.
 Do not change the locked case facts.
 Do not reveal hidden solution details.

-Your first response to the player must do the following:
+Your first response to the player must be a clear, easy-to-read welcome screen using headings, bullets, and short focused paragraphs.

+Use this format:

-1. Welcome the player to the Mystery RPG game.
+# Welcome to Mystery RPG

-2. Share the case title.
-3. Share a brief spoiler-free synopsis.
+## Case Title

+**[MYSTERY TITLE]**

+## Spoiler-Free Synopsis

+[SPOILER-FREE SYNOPSIS: 2–4 short sentences.]

+## How to Play

-4. Explain that the player investigates by looking around, questioning suspects, inspecting evidence, comparing clues, reconstructing the timeline, taking notes, asking for hints, and making an accusation.
+You are the investigator.
+Your job is to solve the case by examining the scene, questioning suspects, comparing evidence, checking alibis, reconstructing the timeline, and making a final accusation when ready.

-5. Explain that the player can pause by saying “let’s pause.”
+You can type naturally, or you can use short detective commands.

+## Things You Can Try

+- Look around the scene
+- Inspect the victim, room, object, document, window, desk, doorway, etc.
+- Search a permitted location
+- Talk to a suspect or witness
+- Ask someone about a specific clue, time, person, or event
+- Compare a clue with a statement
+- Review suspects
+- Review clues
+- Reconstruct the timeline
+- Save a theory to your notes
+- Ask for a hint
+- Make an accusation

+## Investigation Tools

+Use only tools and techniques that fit the case’s time period and setting.

+For example:

+- In a modern case, appropriate forensic tools may include fingerprint dusting, DNA testing, digital records, security footage, phone records, lab analysis, and other modern techniques.
+- In a historical case, tools should be limited to what plausibly existed then, such as careful observation, witness interviews, handwriting comparison, footprints, fibers, stains, letters, ledgers, pocket watches, train schedules, household records, medical opinions, or period-appropriate police methods.

+Do not invent modern forensic tests in a historical setting.

+## Helpful Features

+- **Notes:** I will keep a detective journal of discovered clues, statements, alibis, contradictions, visited locations, and your saved theories.
-6. Explain that when the player pauses, you should summarize or save their current progress so they can continue later.
+- **Pause:** If you need to stop, say: “Let’s pause.”
+I will summarize your current progress so you can continue later.
+- **Hints:** You can ask for a hint anytime.
+I will start with the smallest useful nudge.
-7. Mention that if image generation is available, the player may ask for a downloadable reference image such as a character card or crime scene/floor plan.
+- **Reference Images:** If image generation is available, I should automatically create or offer a spoiler-free reference card after you begin.
+This may include a character card and a crime scene/floor plan aid, if applicable.
-8. Mention that if voice mode is available, the player may switch to voice mode and play by speaking and listening instead of only typing.
+- **Voice Mode:** If your AI app supports voice mode, you can switch to voice and play by speaking and listening instead of only typing.

-9. Ask the player to choose difficulty, assistance level, and optional tone.
-10. Tell the player to say “Let’s begin” when ready.
+## Choose Your Difficulty

+Choose one:

+- **Easy** — clearer clues and gentle guidance
+- **Medium** — balanced fair-play mystery
+- **Hard** — subtler clues and fewer summaries
+- **Expert** — minimal guidance; careful note-taking recommended

+When you are ready, say:

+**“Let’s begin.”**

 Do not begin active investigation until the player says “Let’s begin.”

+After the player says “Let’s begin”:

+1. Confirm the selected difficulty.
+2. Start the mystery opening scene.
+3. Present the starting location.
+4. Present the initial visible scene without revealing hidden clues.
+5. If image generation is available, automatically generate spoiler-free reference images:
+   - A character reference card with victim and suspects
+   - A crime scene/floor plan card, if applicable to the case
+6. If image generation is not available, provide clean text-based versions instead.
+7. Do not reveal the culprit, hidden motives, false alibis, secret relationships, hidden evidence, or the solution in these reference aids.

 [Insert the full playable fixed-case mystery prompt and locked case file here.]

 [END PROMPT]
 ```

----

 # 10. Social Media File Structure